kdadler/slate/source/includes/_salesOrders.md

 invoiceId | string/null | The ID of the order's invoice invoiceDate | string/null | The date of the creation of the invoice reference | string/null | Custom order reference
-status | int | The status of the order conditionsOfSale | object | The conditions of sale for the order customerConditionsOfSale | array | The above conditions formatted for display to the customer totals | object | Sales order calculated totals, split into categories (see below)
+status | string | The status of the order conditionsOfSale | object | The conditions of sale for the order customerConditionsOfSale | array | The above conditions formatted for display to the customer totals | object | Sales order calculated totals, split into categories (see below)